National flag carrier THY schedules 19 new flights worldwide

 As of 2019, new plans will be joining its fleet.
 In March, the carrier announced it placed firm orders for up to 60 Boeing 787-9 Dreamliners and Airbus A350-900s.

-In total, THY has placed firm orders for 50 new wide-body aircrafts with an additional 10 as optional from both manufacturers, comprising 25 firm and five optional orders of each aircraft.
+In total, THY has placed firm orders for 50 new wide-body aircraft with an additional 10 as optional from both manufacturers, comprising 25 firm and five optional orders of each aircraft.

 THY's 19 new lines include Newark in the U.S., Mexico City and Cancun in Mexico, Lankaran in Azerbaijan, Krakow in Poland, Nantes in France, La Coruna in Spain, Makhachkala in Russia, Palermo in Italy, Rovaniemi in Finland, Luanda in Angola, Aswan and Luxor in Egypt, Juba in South Sudan, Marrakech in Morocco, Port Sudan in Sudan, Abha in Saudi Arabia, Sharjah in United Arab Emirates, and Denpasar (Bali) in Indonesia.